guyfrancoeur/ciclad/README.md

 #### More :
  + [experiments in images](./image/README.md)

-Accepted paper fot KDD 2020 :
+Accepted paper at KDD 2020 :
 + [CICLAD: A Fast and Memory-efficient Closed Itemset Miner for Streams](https://www.kdd.org/kdd2020/accepted-papers#:~:text=CICLAD)

 Reference :